erdzeichen/KiMoPack/docs/source/Fitting.rst

 are in :math:`ps^-1`.
 See section :ref:`Data shaping settings that affect the fits` for more information.

+A number of extra parameter can be used to change some of the models. to use them add an empty parameter with this name to the fit:

+**'background'** if this keyword is present a flat constant background is created (=1 over the whole time) **'infinite'** if this keyword is present a new non decaying component is formed with the last decay time.
+**'explicit_GS'** if this keyword is present thenthe ground state (including the bleach) will be added as a explicit component

 **ta.mod="exponential"** In this model the data is represented by independent exponential decays.
 For each component the a symmetric response function is formed (error function) using the the parameter